The Pain Fix Pillow™

 Good For You : Good For The Planet

-Testing takes into account numerous regulated and non-regulated substances, which may be harmful to human health.
-In many cases, the limit values set by OEKO-TEX go far beyond national and international requirements.
+OEKO-TEX® testing is carried out by independent laboratories, in accordance with extensive criteria laid out by OEKO-TEX®.
+It accounts for numerous regulated and non-regulated substances, which may be harmful to human health.
+In many cases, the limit values set by OEKO-TEX® go far beyond national and international requirements.

 - Boos N, Wallin Å, Gbedegbegnon T, Aebi M, Boesch C. Quantitative MR imaging of lumbar intervertebral disks and vertebral bodies:influence of diurnal water content variations.Radiology.
 1993;188:351–354.